deathworlders/online/content/book/deathworlders/chapter-18-baggage.md

 "Do.
 I’m getting sick of this shit."

 In the gym, Allison was cooling down with some stretches and gentler, easier Yoga poses as he entered.
 "Back already Etsicitty?" she asked.
-“I figured you’d... oh.
+“I figured you’d...oh.
 Hey, Kirk.”

 Kirk gave her his best glare as he entered, hearing the gravity plates automatically adjust around him to keep him safe.